fouliex/SelfDrivingCarBehavioralCloning/README.md

 ##Overview

-This project, is to learn more about deep neural networks and convolutional neural networks to clone driving behavior.
+The project is to learn more about deep neural networks and convolutional neural networks to clone driving behavior.
+A model is train, validate and test using Keras Framework.

-A model is train, validate and test using Keras.
-The model outputs a steering angles to an autonomous vehicle.
+The model outputs steering angles to an autonomous vehicle.
 A Simulator is provided from Udacity, where one can steer the car around a track for data collection.
-Image data and steering angles are use to train a neural network and then use to drive the car autonomously around the track.
+Image data and steering angles are used to train a neural network and then use to drive the car autonomously around a track.track.

 ## Goals and Steps